Evgeni-86/AstonDataBaseCRUD/README.md

 # AstonDataBaseCRUD

 ## Description
-#### Simple CRUD web application to create topics and messages in them
+#### Simple CRUD web application to create groups, topics and messages in them
+#### Group can have many topics and topics can belong to several groups
 #### Programming language - pure JAVA 17
 #### Database - Postgres 15
 #### Database is initialized after starting the context